st3v/go-plugins/metrics/prometheus/README.md

 # Prometheus Metrics

-This is a metrics plugin for prometheus.
+This is a [go-platform/metrics](https://github.com/micro/go-platform/tree/master/metrics) plugin for prometheus.
 It pushes metrics on a flush interval to the pushgateway.
 It operates in the same manner as other metrics plugins.

 ## Usage